-What Are the Best Houston Grass Sod Varieties?
+What Are the Grass Sod Varieties at Houston Grass?

 Call 281-431-7441 for more information.
 In this video, Houston Grass Owner Michael Romine talks about some of the best grass sod varieties for projects in the Houston area.
 Michael knows what he’s talking about because he was raised in the grass business — on his family farm near Bay City, TX.